 - Accept kindness and love to increase your self-esteem

 - Take in the nourishment of the moment

-When mindfulness meditation is paired with traditional therapies such as dialectical behavioral therapy, cognitive behavioral therapy and group therapy, it’s even more effective.
+When mindfulness meditation is paired with traditional therapies such as dialectical behavior therapy, cognitive-behavioral therapy, and group therapy, it’s even more effective.
 Don’t let substance abuse or addiction ruin your life any longer.
 With our help, you can take control.
-Contact Crestview Recovery today at 866-262-0531 to start a treatment program that meets your personal needs.
+Contact Crestview Recovery in Portland today at 866.262.0531 to start a treatment program that meets your personal needs.